 - Before finally drag the icon from downloads to the trash can......... (there aren't enough ellipsiseses to emphasize how dumb this process is)

-My sister isn't an idiot (though this made her feel like one), she's not even "non-technical" she's been "computing" as long as I have, but while I'm a programmer, she sits on her computer all day doing data entry and processing.
+My sister isn't an idiot (though this made her feel like one), she's not even "non-technical" she's been "computing" as long as I have, but while I'm a programmer, she sits on her computer all day doing data entry and processing for medical stuffs (I actually don't know what her job is - something with old people and medicine and computers).
 This process is just AWFUL.

 I hated MacOS for years.
 Longer than I should have, just because it was different.
 It was a bigoted view passed on from my father a CAD veteran who refused to ever use a Mac for anything.
-He was a Windows Zealot, and honestly, I inherited that, and I still think windows is the superior technology, but I switched to Mac because the hardware is just better than even the best Windows hardware for the same price, and the software typically JUST WORKS.
-I'm not talking raw number crunching performance, but QUALITY of the hardware and user experience.
+He was a Windows Zealot, and honestly, I inherited that, and I still think windows is the superior operating system, but I switched to Mac because the hardware is just better than even the best Windows hardware for the same price, and the software typically JUST WORKS.
+I'm not talking raw number crunching performance, but QUALITY of the hardware and user experience (which means a lot more to me than the ability to customize things).

-I've had Apple products for about a decade (iOS development demands it), and I even own 9 Macs (Intel and M1 Minis, Books, and Airs), but while I've become accustomed to the weird idiosyncrasies of MacOS, they ARE NOT that intuitive unless you live on the App Store, or only consume the Apple made software which might be fine for 70% of the population.
+I've had Apple products for about a decade (iOS development demands it), and I even own 9 Macs (Intel and M1 Minis, Books, and Airs), but while I've become accustomed to the weird idiosyncrasies of MacOS, they ARE NOT that intuitive unless you live on the App Store, or only consume the Apple-made software which might be fine for 70% of the population, but the moment one ventures outside of the walled garden, one might get lost.